 You will be assessed predominantly on your explanation of the process, with a priority on the important steps, the logical and efficient sequence of these steps, and listing important considerations or pitfalls that need to be navigated.
 Providing the solution (even if correct) with minimal or no explanation of how you achieved it, will score very low.
 Demonstrating your understanding by providing a clear and logical (but concise) explanation of the steps that are needed, will score highly, even if you do not manage to provide the correct solution in the short time available.
 Include in your answer the software tools or packages and functions you would employ.
 A scripted workflow (programming code) will score extra points, but it is imperative that you document each step with comments that help the assessor understand your code, even if they are not familiar with the coding language.

-The tasks should be completed entirely on your own without assistance from anyone else.
-If we determine you have used AI to assist in writing the application, you will be disqualified.
+The tasks should be completed entirely on your own without assistance from anyone else If we determine you have used AI to assist in writing the application, you will be disqualified.

 TASK 1 (18 marks) – Calculate the Protection Level for each of the ecosystem types